mikiteek/wallet-app/README.md

-## Run the application locally with all the necessary containerized services including:
+## Run the application or tests locally with all the necessary containerized services including:
  - wallet-service (our application)
  - rabbitmq (message broker)
  - postgres (database)